 DNR doesn’t interfere with the quality of treatment that the victim would receive or other decisions made in the process.

-In conclusion, it is essential to know more about this technique by taking CPR first aid online to save lives when it matters.
+In conclusion, it is essential to know more about this technique by taking CPR first aid certification online to save lives when it matters.